pictureanastronomer/pictureanastronomer.github.io/_symposiumspeakers/rachelsomerville.md

 </div>

 [Dr. Rachel Somerville](https://en.wikipedia.org/wiki/Rachel_Somerville){:target="_blank"} is a senior research scientist at the Flatiron Institute Center for Computational Astrophysics. <!--- and is the George A. and Margaret M. Downsbrough Chair in Astrophysics at Rutgers University. --->

+Talk title: "Working towards a new paradigm for understanding galaxy formation and constraining cosmology"